 Thus, if the NPV of a project is positive, PI will be greater than 1.
 If NPV is negative, PI will be less than 1.
 Therefore, based on this, if PI is greater than 1, accept the project otherwise reject.

-Thus, the manager has to evaluate the project in terms of costs and benefits as all the investment possibilities may not be rewarding.
-This evaluation is done based on the incremental cash flows from a project, opportunity costs of undertaking the project, timing of cash flows and financing costs.
+A manager must evaluate the project in terms of costs and benefits if certain investment possibilities may not be beneficial.
+This evaluation is done based on the incremental cash flows from a project, opportunity costs of undertaking the project, timing of cash flows, and financing costs.

-Therefore, it is the planning of expenditure and benefit that spreads over a number of years.
+Therefore, it is the planning of expenditure and benefit that lasts some years.

-Capital budgeting process used by managers depends upon size and complexity of the project to be evaluated, size of the organization and the position of the manager in the organization.
+The capital budgeting process used by managers depends on the size and complexity of the project to be evaluated, the size of the organization, and the position of the manager in the organization.

-establish norms for a company on the basis of which it either accepts or rejects an investment project.
-The most widely used techniques in estimating cost-benefit of investment projects.
+Establish norms for a company depending on whether it accepts or rejects an investment project.

-These methods are used to evaluate the worth of an investment project depending upon the accounting information available from a company’s books of accounts.
+These methods are used to evaluate the worth of an investment project depending on the accounting information available from a company’s books of accounts.